ado-management-with-repado

 [2] (PLUS) "C:\Users\user123\github\myproject/code/ado"

-First, the BASE folder remains intact.
-Removing it would render Stata’s built-in commands unavailable.
+1. The BASE ado-folder remains unchanged.
+Removing or modifying it would make Stata’s built-in commands unavailable.

-Third, all other paths are removed, meaning commands installed by the user in other locations are no longer available.
-Although this might initially seem inconvenient, it serves as a useful tool to ensure that all commands needed for the project are contained within the project’s ado-folder.
-Later, we will explore how this can be relaxed using the mode() option.
-However, for teams aiming to guarantee project reproducibility, it’s advisable to use mode(strict) as the default.
+3. All other ado-paths are removed, so commands installed by the user in other locations (which is uncommon) are no longer available.
+While this might seem inconvenient at first, it ensures that all commands needed for the project are contained within the project’s ado-folder.

 Remember that all settings discussed here are reset when Stata is restarted.